zs-li-zz/secured_safe_control/readme.md

 ![](/figs/States_cbf_lin_att.png)

-The zeroing barrier function gose below zero and the states may be out of safe region.
+The zeroing barrier function goes below zero and the states may be out of safe region.

 ![](/figs/ZBF_cbf_lin_att.png)